Heekyeong Lee

 Areas of Interest

-As a native of Korea, Dr. Heekyeong Lee’s research interests have been shaped by the challenges she experienced as a learner, a teacher, and a researcher in various multilingual and multicultural places around the world.
-Her research interests center on how to facilitate second/foreign language students’ literacy development by understanding various challenges the students and instructors face.
-Her specific interests focus on learner identity and agency, language teacher development, cultural humility, as well as socialization process of North Korean refugee students in South Korea.
-Her specific interests focus on learner identity and agency, language teacher development, cultural humility, as well as socialization process of North Korean refugee students in South Korea.
+As a native of Korea with extensive international experience, Dr. Lee’s research is shaped by her perspectives as a learner, teacher, and researcher in multilingual and multicultural settings.
+Her work focuses on supporting second and foreign language learners’ academic literacy development by examining the challenges faced by both students and instructors.
+Her specific interests include learner identity and agency, language teacher development, cultural humility, transnationalism, and the socialization of North Korean refugee students in South Korea.

 Academic Degrees

-• Ph.D. in Second Language Education, McGill University, Montreal, Canada
+• Ph.D. in Second Language Education, McGill University, Canada

-• M.A. in Applied Linguistics, Carleton University, Ottawa, Canada
+• M.A. in Applied Linguistics, Carleton University, Canada

-• B.A. in English Language Education, Chung-Ang University, Seoul, Korea
+• B.A. in English Language Education, Chung-Ang University, Korea

 Publications